-NOTICE: The default operating mode is Hybrid Mode.
+NOTICE: The default operating mode is Heat Pump Mode.
 To select a different mode, see "Adjusting the Control Assembly's Operational Modes" on page 21.

-Turn the electric power on at 1 the circuit breaker panel, or fuse box.
+Supply electric power to water heater (insert plug into properly sized and grounded 120V outlet).
 Power to the water heater will allow the water heater to run a system diagnostic.
 This typically takes several minutes.

 NOTICE: The water heater will conduct a system diagnostic (approximately seven (7) to ten (10) minutes) each time power is applied from an off state.
 Normal operation will begin after the system diagnostic has been completed.
-If the system diagnostic yields any codes, reference the diagnostic codes section in this manual.
+If the system diagnostic yields any codes, reference the diagnostic codes section in this manual (see pages 25-27).

-The diagnostic sequence 2 typically takes seven (7) to ten (10) minutes.
+The diagnostic sequence typically takes seven (7) to ten (10) minutes.
 During this period the Control Assembly will display a series of single, alternating dashes repetitively.
 Once the diagnostic sequence has finished, the fan will turn on.

 NOTICE: The heat pump's fan will not turn on if the incoming water temperature is less than 55°F/13°C and/or the ambient air temperature is above 120°F/49°C, or below 37°F/7°C. Should the internal diagnostics detect the heat pump is out of operational range, the Control Assembly will display the code HPO.
+Normal operation will be restored once heat pump is within operational range.